 The focus of this course is on the food service and nutrition management in a health care facility.
 It includes the development of policies, protocols and procedures for organizing, staffing and training, as well as the promotion of sound financial planning and a cost control system.
-Associate Degree Applicable
+Associate Degree Applicable principles of nutrition, diet and menu development with the application of nutrition care, diet evaluation, diet education and dietetic practice.

-NUTRITION CARE 2 UNITS

-PREREQUISITE: FN 060.
+FN 066 NUTRITION CARE 2 UNITS PREREQUISITE: FN 060.
 COREQUISITE: FN 067.
+LECTURE: 2 contact hours per week.

-This course integrates the academic content and principles of nutrition, diet and menu development with the application of nutrition care, diet evaluation, diet education and dietetic practice.
+This course integrates the academic content and

-NUTRITION CARE INTERNSHIP PREREQUISITE: FN 060.

-COREQUISITE: FN 066.
+FN 067

-LABORATORY: 7.5 contact hours per week.
+NUTRITION CARE INTERNSHIP2.5 UNITSPREREQUISITE: FN 060.COREQUISITE: FN 066.LABORATORY: 7.5 contract hours per week

 This course is a clinical field experience in a dietary health care facility.
-The course includes nutrition evaluation. implementation of a care plan, nutrition care, dietetic education and facility organizational processes.
+The course includes nutrition evaluation, implementation of a care plan, nutrition care, dietetic education and facility organizational processes.
 Associate Degree Applicable